 In 2019, we continued to execute on our stated strategic plan.
-We achieved the following significant milestones during the six months ended June 30, 2019:
+We achieved the following significant milestones during the nine months ended September 30, 2019:

-1) On February 3, 2019 the Company announced that it signed a non-binding Letter of Intent (LOI) for the sale of the capital stock of its Singapore-based DenseLight subsidiary.
-Key terms of the non-binding LOI include proposed cash consideration in the range of \$26 - \$30 million (CAD\$34.5 - CAD\$40 million), including a \$4 million (CAD\$5.3 million) earn-out provision, no-shop and confidentiality clauses, and an undertaking to enter into key operating agreements, including a preferred supply agreement and a long-term strategic cooperation agreement among the parties.
-The parties expect to complete the signing of the definitive transaction agreements on or before October 31, 2019.

-- 2) On February 5, 2019 the Company announced that samples of its new, advanced Integrated Light Module (ILM), designed specifically for high-performance wind LIDAR and other environmentally-stressed applications, were made available and delivered to customers in April in limited quantities.
+- 1) On February 3, 2019 the Company announced that it signed a non-binding Letter of Intent (LOI) for the sale of the capital stock of its Singapore-based DenseLight subsidiary.
+Key terms of the non-binding LOI include proposed cash consideration in the range of \$26 \$30 million (CAD\$34.5 CAD\$40 million), including a \$4 million (CAD\$5.3 million) earn-out provision, no-shop and confidentiality clauses, and an undertaking to enter into key operating agreements, including a preferred supply agreement and a long-term strategic cooperation agreement among the parties.
+The Company closed the sale transaction on November 8, 2019. - 2) On February 5, 2019 the Company announced that samples of its new, advanced Integrated Light Module (ILM), designed specifically for high-performance wind LIDAR and other environmentally-stressed applications, were made available and delivered to customers in April in limited quantities.
 The Company also announced the launch of its 1653 DFB laser and the 1650nm Fabry-Perot (FP) laser.
 The 1653 DFB laser is designed to target the methane gas sensing markets where the laser will provide a safer and more effective solution than competitive methods of detecting methane.
-The 1650nm FP laser is designed for test and measurement applications, targeting the OTDR (Optical Time-Domain Reflectometer) market where the equipment is used to detect faults and understand the losses along a given length of fiber-optic cable in networking and data communications systems. - On February 21, 2019 the Company announced that it had entered into an agreement with the highly-respected firm, Mill View Photonics, Inc. ("Mill View") to establish a collaborative design center in Ottawa, Ontario, Canada. - 4) On April 3, 2019, the Company announced that it closed the first tranche of a private placement of convertible debentures that raised gross proceeds of \$1,446,027 (CAD\$1,929,000) (the "Debentures").
-The Debentures are unsecured, bear interest at 12% per annum, compounded annually with 1% payable at the beginning of each month and mature on April 3, 2021. - 5) On April 11, 2019, the Company announced that it entered into a definitive agreement with Espresso Capital Ltd. in which, through a credit facility agreement, Espresso Capital Ltd. will provide a bridge loan that grants the Company access of up to \$5 million (CAD\$6.6 million). - 6) On April 23, 2019, June 26, 2019 and August 23, 2019, the Company was advanced an aggregate \$3,100,000 from Espresso Capital Ltd. under the terms of the credit facility agreement. - 7) On May 3, 2019, the Company closed the second tranche of Debentures for gross proceeds of \$1,089,552 (CAD\$1,460,000). - 8) On June 3, 2019, the Company closed the third tranche of Debentures for gross proceeds of \$642,908 (CAD\$862,000). - 9) On August 6, 2019, the Company closed the fourth tranche of Debentures for gross proceeds of \$416,666 (CAD\$550,000).
+The 1650nm FP laser is designed for test and measurement applications, targeting the OTDR (Optical Time-Domain Reflectometer) market where the equipment is used to detect faults and understand the losses along a given length of fiber-optic cable in networking and data communications systems. - 3) On February 21, 2019 the Company announced that it had entered into an agreement with the highly-respected firm, Mill View Photonics, Inc. ("Mill View") to establish a collaborative design center in Ottawa, Ontario, Canada. - 4) On April 3, 2019, the Company announced that it closed the first tranche of a private placement of convertible debentures that raised gross proceeds of \$1,446,027 (CAD\$1,929,000) (the "Debentures").
+The Debentures are unsecured, bear interest at 12% per annum, compounded annually with 1% payable at the beginning of each month and mature on April 3, 2021. - 5) On April 11, 2019, the Company announced that it entered into a definitive agreement with Espresso Capital Ltd. in which, through a credit facility agreement, Espresso Capital Ltd. will provide a bridge loan that grants the Company access of up to \$5 million (CAD\$6.6 million). - 6) On April 23, 2019, June 26, 2019 and August 23, 2019, the Company was advanced an aggregate \$3,100,000 from Espresso Capital Ltd. under the terms of the credit facility agreement. - 7) On May 3, 2019, the Company closed the second tranche of Debentures for gross proceeds of \$1,089,552 (CAD\$1,460,000). - 8) On June 3, 2019, the Company closed the third tranche of Debentures for gross proceeds of \$642,908 (CAD\$862,000). - 9) On August 6, 2019, the Company closed the fourth tranche of Debentures for gross proceeds of \$416,666 (CAD\$550,000). - 10) On August 20, 2019, the Company signed a definitive Share Sale Agreement ("SSA") with DenseLight Semiconductor Technology (Shanghai) Co.
+Ltd (the "Buyer") where-by the Buyer will purchase all the issued and outstanding common shares of the Company's Singapore subsidiary, DenseLight Semiconductor Pte.
+Ltd. from the Company. - 11) On September 20, 2019, the Company closed the fifth tranche of Debentures for gross proceeds of \$137,228 (CAD\$182,000). - 12) On October 24, 2019, the Company received shareholder approval for the sale of DenseLight.